 Rich in 18 essential amino acids, collagen plays a crucial role in building and repairing joint cartilage and acting as an anti-inflammatory agent.
-For this reason, it is used by some arthritis sufferers to relieve pain and promote more fluid movement in the joints.
+For this reason, collagen supplements are used by some arthritis sufferers in an effort to relieve pain and promote more fluid movement in the joints.
 Here is one woman’s incredible life journey with arthritis, starting at just 13 years of age.

 At the age of 13 Zuleika was diagnosed with juvenile arthritis.
 Doctors advised against any sport.
 At the age of 37 she was spotted working out in a gym by a scout and her career as a sports model took off.
 This is the story of what happened in-between - and beyond - some of those 24 years.

 What is the best collagen for gut health?
 Read more about this and other great stories, recipes and news in our blog.

 Luckily for Zuleika, her Dad in particular didn’t take the news lying down.
 He was a man before his time.
 He’d been teaching Zuleika Wing Chun (the form of martial arts advocated by Bruce Lee) since she was a toddler.
 He drew on his rich Indian and Mauritian background and began preparing more Ayurvedic food; nutrition to heal.
 He made her drink proper cod liver oil - well before it was turned into a pill to pop - and plenty of water.
 As she grew older he bought her dumbbells and encouraged her to build muscle density.
 He kept her moving and eating well.